 We’ve seen some great enhancements recently to Citi’s ThankYou Rewards program!
 Most recently, they introduced the Citi Custom Cash which earns 5x in whatever category you spend most each billing cycle.
-Other recent changes and additions include: Citi Double Cash’s ability to convert cash back into points; the new Rewards+ card offers a 10% rebate on awards; and the Premier card has expanded 3x categories, including grocery stores.
+Other recent changes and additions include: Citi Double Cash now earns ThankYou points instead of cash back; the new Rewards+ card offers a 10% rebate on awards; and the Premier card has expanded 3x categories, including grocery stores.
 With all of those changes, ThankYou Rewards may now be the most rewarding of all transferable points programs for credit card spend.
 Chase and Amex still have Citi beat by a mile, though, with respect to earning points via signup bonuses.

 Citi ThankYou Rewards points can be transferred to airline partners, used to pay for travel or merchandise, redeemed to pay bills, or converted to cash back.
 Citi ThankYou Rewards competes directly with three other bank issued transferable points programs: Chase Ultimate Rewards, Amex Membership Rewards, and Capital One “Miles”..